aws-greengrass/aws-greengrass-system-log-forwarder/README.md

 This works by uploading active system logs directly to CloudWatch using CloudWatch's HTTPS API.

-The current version isn't meant to work with prolonged offline devices and requires active internet connection.

 ### Build

 To build the project, you will need the following build dependencies: